-In connection with the departure of certain executives during the year ended December 31, 2019, 2020, and 2021 we accelerated vesting of options and restricted stock for awards with service-only vesting conditions and extended the post termination option exercise period.
-These modifications resulted in incremental expense of \$3.5 million, \$3.5 million and \$0.8 million during the years ended December 31, 2019, 2020 and 2021, respectively.
-In addition, during the year ended December 31, 2019, modifications were made to the performance and/or market condition of awards for certain employees.
-As these awards expired before a change in control event required for vesting, these modifications resulted in no incremental expense.
+In connection with the departure of certain executives during the years ended December 31, 2020, 2021, and 2022 we accelerated vesting of options and restricted stock for awards with service-only vesting conditions and extended the post termination option exercise period.
+These modifications resulted in incremental expense of \$3.5 million and \$0.8 million during the years ended December 31, 2020 and 2021, respectively, and a reduction of expense of \$2.0 million during the year ended December 31, 2022.